-We can give you a definitive answer over the phone.
-Speak to a personal injury solicitor now on 0800 612 7456.
+We can give you a clearer answer over the phone.
+Speak to a personal injury solicitor now on 0800 376 1001.
 Alternatively, find out if you have a claim with our Instant Claim Checker:

 The amount of money you could claim for your injury will depend on:

 - the extent of your injury, and

 - any financial losses or costs you have incurred.

 At the start of your claim, your solicitor will consider the many ways your injury has affected your life.
 Your solicitor will take all of these effects into account to calculate the correct compensation award for you.

 This calculation will factor in 'general damages' and 'special damages'.

 General damages are awarded for pain, suffering and loss of amenity (PSLA).

 Awards for general damages are set by the Judicial College and published in their guidelines for personal injury awards.